pubnub/pubnub-mcp-server/resources/sdk_docs/javascript_storage-and-playback.md

 Parameters:
 - channels (Array<string>, required): Channels to fetch from (up to 500).
-- count (number): Messages per channel.
-Default 100 (single channel) and 25 (multi-channel) or 25 when includeMessageActions is true.
+- count (number): Per-channel message count.
+Default 100 (single), 25 (multi), or 25 with includeMessageActions.
 - includeMessageType (boolean, default true): Include message type.
 - includeCustomMessageType (boolean): Retrieve messages with custom message type.
+See Retrieving Messages.
 - includeUUID (boolean, default true): Include publisher uuid.
-- includeMeta (boolean): Include meta object if published with message.
+- includeMeta (boolean): Include meta object (if published).
-- includeMessageActions (boolean): Include message actions.
-When used: single channel only; limit 25; response may be truncated with a more link.
+- includeMessageActions (boolean): Include message actions; only one channel allowed; response may be truncated with more link.
 - start (string): Start timetoken (exclusive).
 - end (string): End timetoken (inclusive).

+Truncated response:
-Truncated response: When including message actions, response may include more with parameters to continue pagination.
+- When including message actions, responses may be truncated.
+A more object is returned; make iterative calls using provided parameters.

 ### Sample code

+Reference code (self-contained runnable example):

 Retrieve a message from a channel: